gabriel-ing/Quickstarts/Interoperability/interoperability.md

 To build this production, we need the following components:

-1. FromCSV Business Service
+1. `FromCSV` Business Service
-2. Transaction Routing Business Process
+2. `ProcessTransactionRouter` Business Process
-3. Stock updating Business Operation
+3. `ToUpdateStock` Business Operation
-4. Low-Stock email Business Operation
+4. `ToEmail` Business Operation

 And the following messages:

-1. Transaction Request.
+1. `TransactionMessage` Request.
 This can be reused between the business service and the business process, and between the business process and the stock updating business operation.
-2. Updated stock response.
+2. `StockMessage` Response.
+This is a response message that sends data back from the database (Business Operation) to the business class.

 The transaction data is going to have the following: